KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 **Option 1**: Install NiFi from our scripts.

-This method downloads and installs NiFi, and also installs and configures the Kylo specific libraries.
+This method downloads and installs NiFi, and also installs and configures the Kylo-specific libraries.
 This instance of NiFi is configured to store persistent data outside of the NiFi installation folder in /opt/nifi/data.
 This makes it easy to upgrade since you can change the version of NiFi without migrating data out of the old version.

 a.
 Install NiFi